Milan

 Park Hyatt Milano

-The Hyatt that gets Milan: hushed luxury between Duomo and Scala, without showiness.
+The Hyatt that gets Milan: hushed luxury between Duomo and La Scala, no showing off.

-The Park Hyatt Milano occupies a 1870 palace a hundred metres from the Duomo, in a cobbled street that taxis avoid.
-We enter through a hall in Vicenza stone, dimmed lighting, five-metre ceilings.
-The 106 rooms blend Milanese wood panelling and Minotti furniture, bathrooms in black Marquina marble, deep bathtubs.
+The Park Hyatt Milano occupies a 1870 palace 100 metres from the Duomo, in a cobbled street that taxis avoid.
+We enter through a Vicenza stone hall, dim lighting, five-metre ceilings.
+The 106 rooms blend Milanese wood panelling and Minotti furniture, black Marquina marble bathrooms, deep bathtubs.
 The spa descends over two levels, 18-metre pool, spacious treatment cabins, discreet staff.
-The Mio Bar serves decent Negronis until 1am, local clientele on Thursday evenings.
-From 1 500 € a night, we pay for the location and impeccable service, not the decor which remains understated.
-A palace for adults who work in Milan and want to sleep in the centre without the fuss ✨
+The Mio Bar serves decent Negronis until 1am, local crowd on Thursday evenings.
+From 1 500 € a night, we pay for the location and impeccable service, not the decor which stays understated.
+A palace for working adults in Milan who want to sleep in the centre without the fuss ✨

 What makes this hotel unique

-• 120 metres from Piazza del Duomo, 3 minutes on foot from the Scala
+• 120 metres from Piazza del Duomo, 3 minutes’ walk from La Scala

 • Mio restaurant: contemporary Lombard cuisine, 400 wine references